niffy-artist2876/yet-another-portfolio-optimizer/README.md

 ---

-##What's this about?
+## What's this about?
-This project implements an end-to-end system thatdoes the following:
+This project implements an end-to-end system that does the following:
 - Fetches real-time market data
 - Estimates expected asset returns using machine learning
 - Models portfolio risk using shrinkage covariance estimation